-We estimate that our fees for these services to be performed for the year ending June 30, 2020 will be \$10,000.

-The fee estimate is based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the engagement.
-If significant additional time is necessary, we will discuss it with you and arrive at a new fee estimate before we incur any additional costs.
+Based on our preliminary estimates, the audit fee for the fiscal year ending June 30, 2021 will not exceed \$50,100.
+We trust this will assist you with your current budgetary constraints.
+This estimate is based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the engagement.
+If significant additional time is necessary, we will keep you informed of any problems we encounter and our fees will be adjusted accordingly.